Defeating a brain tumor involves much more than just “surviving” the surgical operation and the endless sessions of radiotherapy or chemotherapy.

 Some of the factors that contribute to personality variations are:

-Type of tumor– Slow growing brain tumors, such as Pilocytic astrocytomas, do not bring about much change because the tissue has sufficient time to adapt.
+Slow-growing brain tumors, such as Pilocytic astrocytomas, do not bring about much change because the tissue has sufficient time to adapt.
 On the other hand, pituitary tumors have quite an impact on your personality by causing over- or under-production of hormones.
-Such variations in the hormonal balance cause changes in emotions, mood, sexual function and bodyweight.
+Such variations in the hormonal balance cause changes in emotions, mood, sexual function, and bodyweight.

 Side effects of Neurosurgery

 Every surgery is planned to remove the troubling growth, but it can cause certain personality variations too.

 The changes begin right from the treatment phase.
 Radiation therapy, chemotherapy, and medications also have an effect on personality.
 How?

 Radiotherapy produces swelling of the brain, which leads to symptoms of abrupt headache, vomiting, and feelings of irritability.

 After radiation therapy sessions, the majority of patients feel very fatigued.
 This has its impact on behavior too.